if-ivan-else/tldrfeed/README.md

 There are three key packages at the top of the project:

 * cmd - CLI parsing and command implementation (can be used outside of this project)
-* api - externally consumable APIs (REST API Client and related JSON types)
+* api - externally consumable APIs (REST API Client and related JSON api)
 * internal - internal package not meant to be used outside of the project

 ## Building and Testing